 The Ironwood range is a step-up over the Traeger Pro Series.
 While they are based on the same D2 Direct Drive platform they feature a more advanced D2 control panel with Super Smoke and Keep Warm modes.
 More stainless steel components are found on the Ironwood grills over the Pro Series.
-They also feature insulated sidewalls.
-Furthermore, the Ironwood 650 and 850 are simply larger grills than the Pro Series grills.
-While not included you can add the Traeger Pellet Sensor and monitor the hopper level through the WiFire app.
+They also feature insulated sidewalls and the Ironwood 650 and 850 are simply larger grills than the Pro Series.

-The Timberline range is currently the highest specification of pellet grills Traeger produce.
+The Timberline range is the highest specification of pellet grills Traeger produce.
 While they feature the same D2 control panel as the Ironwood range there are some noticeable differences.
 The Timberline range is fully lined with stainless steel internally.
 The grill racks on the Timberline grills are also stainless steel, making them easier to clean and providing increased durability.
-The front and side shelf is also made from stainless steel.
-The horizontal downdraft exhaust enables Traegers Tru Convection cooking performance, providing even heat/smoke distribution throughout the grills.
+The horizontal downdraft exhaust enables Traegers Tru Convection cooking performance.

 Luxury Class Pellet Grills

 The Luxury Class of pellet grills is intended for those who want (and can afford) the absolute best.
 Therefore, that includes heavy-duty internal components such as the auger and combustion fan etc. However, more significantly is what these grills are made from and how they are constructed.
 Expect to find almost exclusively stainless steel construction on these pellet grills/smokers.